Beckum and the Hanseatic League

 DIE HANSE is an active network of cities that historically belonged to the alliance of merchant cities, i.e. the historical Hanseatic League, or had a lively trade exchange with these cities.
 This association of cities was founded in 1980 in the Dutch city of Zwolle and has since become the world's largest voluntary association of cities.

-Every year, an international Hansa Convention is held in one of the member cities.
-For the young people there is the project "Youth Hansa".
+Every year, an international Hansa Convention is organised in one of the member cities.
+The "Youth Hansa" project is organised for young people.
 The Hanseatic Office is based in Lübeck.
 Each member city sends delegates to the so-called delegates' conferences.
-The town of Beckum is also a member of the "New Hanseatic League".
+The town of Beckum also belongs to the community of the "New Hanseatic League".

 Homepage of the New Hanseatic League